 Two studies this month continue that argument: demonstrating that placebo has no practical benefit and the crowing in the media mistakenly trumpets that it does.
-The headline on Medscape reads “Placebo Effects Modest in Treating the Common Cold.”
+Reporting on an article from Annals of Family Medicine, the headline on Medscape2 reads “Placebo Effects Modest in Treating the Common Cold.”
 How modest?